waughjai/html-image/README.md

 Will output `<img src="https://www.example.com/image.png" class="center-img ornate new-image" id="first-image" width="600" height="400" />`

 Note that "setAttribute" & "addToClass" do not directly change object, which is immutable, but return a clone o' the image with the changes.
 Thus, if you want to change an object, you must set the object equal to the output o' the method call: `$image = $image->setAttribute( 'id', 'first-image' )`.
 Just `$image->setAttribute( 'id', 'first-image' )` won't do anything.

+### Error Handling

+The getHTML method may throw a WaughJ\FileLoader\MissingFileException exception if it is set to show a version tag ( the default ) & it can't access the file to get its modified date ( usually caused by the file not being where it's expected to be ).
+This exception includes in its getFallbackContent method fallback HTML with the versionless source for easy recovery like so ( while the getFilename method can be used to find where it's trying to find the file on the server ):

+$html = null;
+try
+{
+	$html = $image->getHTML();
+}
+catch ( MissingFileException $e )
+{
+	// Maybe log somewhere that it couldn't find the file located @ $e->getFilename().
+	$html = $e->getFallbackContent(); // This will be the equivalent o' the image HTML with its 'show_version' property false.
+}

+Since the toString method can't throw exceptions, converting an image to a string through ( string )( $image ) or such will just automatically return the fallback without throwing any exceptions or showing any errors.